Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Description: **

-Specify the primary language of the document with the attribute `lang` and / or` xml:lang` in the `html` tag.
+Specify the primary language of the document with the attribute `lang` in the `html` tag.
-Also specify the language of a content in a language other than the primary one, using the `lang` and / or `xml:lang` in the <abbr>HTML</abbr> element containing the foreign language text.
+Also specify the language of a content in a language other than the primary one, using the `lang` attribute in the <abbr>HTML</abbr> element containing the foreign language text.

 **Checklist: **